Roiqk7/isEven/README.md

 # Installation <a name="Installation"></a>

-1. Clone this repository (if you haven't done so already)
+1. Clone this repository (if you haven't done so already).
 ```
 git https://github.com/Roiqk7/isEven
 ```
 2. Default `isEven.cpp` supports integers from 1 to 600420 (because github doesn't allow for larger files).
 If thats fine for you, you can stop there.
 Else if you want more integers, follow the rest of this tutorial.
-3. Open your terminal
+3. Open your terminal.
-4. Go into the repo directory
+4. Go into the repo directory.
 5. Run `python3 build.py`.
 That will make `isEven.cpp` support integers all the way to 100 million.
 To learn how to change this ceiling [click here!](#ChangingMaxSupportedValue)
 6. Everything is set and done!